ike-gg/musicdef/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-App is using deezer API, if you want to test app locally, you should download extansion like Moesif Origin & CORS Changer!
+App is using deezer API, you should use extansion to change CORS to get fully experience of my app.

 ## Available Scripts